esblair8/starter-commons-example/README.md

 	 example-1.0-SNAPSHOT-jar-with-dependencies.jar [optonal java args]
 ```

-Please note: it won't actually do anything as the table it tries to read from does not exist.
+Please note: it won't actually do anything as the table it tries to read and write does not exist.
 However if you run the unit tests it will spin up a local Hadoop file system which the unit test will use.